-Several command-line options can affect database server performance.
+Several command line options can affect database server performance.

 Most of the options described in this section control resources for operations on the IQ store, which can have a major impact on performance.
 Options that affect only the resources available for operations on the catalog store may have a minor impact on overall performance.
-If you need to specify options that affect the catalog store only, see Chapter 2, "Database Options," in Reference: Statements and Options for more information.
+If you need to specify options that affect the catalog store only, see Reference: Statements and Options > Database Options.